canjs/canjs/index.md

 Notice that because we are overwriting `update`, we must call __\_super__.

-## Can.route
+## can.route

-[Can.route](http://javascriptmvc.com/docs.html#!Can.route) is the core of JavaScriptMVC's routing functionality.
-It is a [Can.Observe](http://javascriptmvc.com/docs.html#!Can.Observe) that updates `window.location.hash` when it's properties change and updates its properties when `window.location.hash` changes.
+[can.route](http://javascriptmvc.com/docs.html#!can.route) is the core of JavaScriptMVC's routing functionality.
+It is a [can.Observe](http://javascriptmvc.com/docs.html#!can.Observe) that updates `window.location.hash` when it's properties change and updates its properties when `window.location.hash` changes.
 It allows very sophisticated routing behavior ... too